A Complete Guide to Naming Your Law Firm (With Examples)

 Write down whatever comes to mind.
 There are many popular and effective brainstorming techniques, including brainwriting, mind mapping, and rapid ideation.
 The brainstorming process can be a joy—whether you can spare an afternoon or just 30 minutes to focus on coming up with law firm name ideas based on the law firm naming conventions and methods mentioned above.
 For example, you can set aside 30 minutes to brainstorm.

-Narrow down options for your law firm name.
+Narrow down options.
 Some tips for doing this:

 • Sort your options into three different categories.
 Category one is the winning category made up of the top contenders.
 Category three names are the ones that are fun but may not be entirely suitable for your business.
 Whereas those in category two are the in-betweens—promising but not as good as those in category one.